 In Bulb Mode, the sensor remains exposed to capture light for as long as you decide.
 This prolonged exposure time will produce digital noise.

 A small trick to get the cleanest raw files to edit in post-production is to apply long exposure noise reduction in camera.
-To understand more about this setting and how it helps reduce noise, check out this article.

 You may come across a lot of tutorials on how to keep your photos sharp during long exposures.
 However, sometimes photographers intentionally incorporate blurred movement in photographs.
 This can make their images more dynamic.

 There are many ways to use this technique to make your photographs more creative.